islas27/string-extensions/README.md

 ```js
 helper.cat('Mom, can you').rep(' please', 10).cat(' buy me an ice cream');
 ```
-**Notes**: In case no `repetitions` is sent, or is not a number, by default will append the string one time
+**Notes**: In case no `repetitions` is sent, or is not a number, by default will append the arguments one time